Octal450/MD-11/CONTRIBUTING.md

 These examples will show the guidelines for contributing.
 Please try to follow this at all times, or we may not merge your contribution.

 ## Basic Guidelines:
+- ALWAYS use IntegratedSystems.
+- DO NOT USE setprop/getprop unless its only done once!
+Use props.nas and Property Tree Setup.
-- Use Tabs to indent code, DO NOT USE SPACE.
+- Use tabs to indent code, DO NOT USE SPACE.
-- Use lowerCamelCase or underscores for naming Nasal variables/functions (someFunction, some_function).
+- Use lowerCamelCase for naming Nasal variables/functions (someFunction).
+- Use UpperCamelCase to name Nasal classes (SomeClass).
+All uppercase for root classes is permitted.
 - Use comments when necessary, but no need to comment simple things.
 - Do not add a comment to every line, only to functions/groups of code.
 - Remove .bak or .blend files, unless absolutely needed.
 - Leave one extra line at the bottom of each file.
-- DO NOT USE setprop/getprop unless its only done once!
-Use props.nas and Property Tree Setup.

 ## Formatting Guidelines:
-Indenting and Line Breaks:
+Capitalization, Indenting, and Line Breaks:
 ```
 <!-- XML -->
 <something>